Oviainc/toekn_reducer/README.md

 - **N-gram Analysis**: Analyzes the frequency of word combinations for effective reduction.

 🌐 Try it Online
-You can also try the Token Reducer online at Token Reducer Web App (opens in a new tab). https://oviainc.github.io/token_reducer/
+You can also try the Token Reducer online at <a href="https://oviainc.github.io/token_reducer/" target="_blank">Token Reducer Web App</a>..

+https://oviainc.github.io/token_reducer/

 ## 🛠️ Installation

 To get started with the Token Reducer, clone this repository and install the required packages.